San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 In both San Francisco and Marin, the base property tax rate is generally around 1.18% of the assessed value, with the assessed value usually starting at your purchase price and then adjusted annually under California's Proposition 13 rules.

-However, your actual bill will be a bit higher because of local voter-approved bonds and special assessments, which vary by city, school district, and specific neighborhood.
+Your actual bill will be a bit higher because of local voter-approved bonds and special assessments, which vary by city, school district, and neighborhood.
 The safest approach is to use a recent tax bill for the property (or a similar nearby property) as a guide and confirm estimates with the county tax calculator or your lender before finalizing your budget.

 18. Are there buyer assistance programs?

-In San Francisco, the Mayor’s Office of Housing and Community Development (MOHCD) offers multiple programs for eligible first-time buyers, including Below Market Rate (BMR) ownership opportunities and down payment assistance loans like DALP and City Second that can provide up to roughly 500,000 toward a purchase, subject to income, price, and education requirements.
-These programs are designed to help low- and moderate-income buyers who could afford the monthly payment but need help with the upfront cash to compete in the market.
+In San Francisco, the Mayor's Office of Housing and Community Development (MOHCD) offers multiple programs for eligible first-time buyers, including Below Market Rate (BMR) ownership opportunities and down payment assistance loans like DALP and City Second.
+These are designed to help low- and moderate-income buyers who can afford the monthly payment but need help with the upfront cash.

 19. Are new homes cheaper than resale?

-In San Francisco specifically, truly new construction is limited and often priced at a premium because of land, labor, and entitlement costs, so it is rare for a brand‑new home to be outright cheaper than a comparable resale when you look at sticker price alone.
-Even where national or state data shows new homes approaching or under resale pricing, that trend is usually driven by suburban and exurban tracts, not by infill SF neighborhoods with expensive land and complex building conditions.
+In San Francisco specifically, truly new construction is limited and often priced at a premium because of land, labor, and entitlement costs, so it is rare for a brand-new home to be outright cheaper than a comparable resale on sticker price alone.
+Where national or state data shows new homes near or under resale pricing, that trend is usually driven by suburban and exurban tracts, not infill SF neighborhoods.

-In Marin, new developments and nearby North Bay projects sometimes offer attractive incentives, such as rate buydowns or closing cost credits, that can make the effective cost of buying new feel closer to, or even better than, some resale options.
-However, those communities often come with ongoing HOA dues and, in many cases, Mello‑Roos or other special taxes that raise the true monthly payment by a few thousand dollars per year, so buyers need to factor both the base price and long‑term carrying costs into their comparison.
+In Marin, new developments and nearby North Bay projects sometimes offer incentives — rate buydowns or closing-cost credits — that can make the effective cost of buying new feel closer to, or better than, some resale options.
+However, those communities often carry ongoing HOA dues and, in many cases, Mello-Roos or other special taxes, so factor both base price and long-term carrying costs into your comparison.

 20. What's happening with downtown SF condos and Marin developments?

-Downtown San Francisco condos are still working through the post‑pandemic reset: prices fell harder than single‑family homes and some high‑rise areas are only now seeing firmer demand and shorter days on market.
-Recent reports show condo sales, prices, and absorption improving into late 2025 and early 2026, but inventory and buyer pickiness mean many buildings still feel like a “buyer‑tilted” market compared with single‑family homes.
+Downtown San Francisco condos are still working through the post-pandemic reset: prices fell harder than single-family homes, and some high-rise areas are only now seeing firmer demand and shorter days on market.
+Recent reports show condo sales, prices, and absorption improving, but inventory and buyer selectivity mean many buildings still feel buyer-tilted compared with single-family homes.

-In Marin, large‑scale new developments are limited by zoning, geography, and local politics, so demand for new construction stays relatively steady whenever something well-located comes to market.
-Pipeline and policy reports show hundreds of multi‑family and infill units in process, but far short of what would be needed to dramatically ease the housing shortage, which keeps well‑built new homes and townhomes competitive when they do release
+In Marin, large-scale new development is limited by zoning, geography, and local politics, so demand for new construction stays relatively steady whenever something well-located comes to market.
+Pipeline and policy reports show hundreds of multi-family and infill units in process, but far short of what would meaningfully ease the shortage, which keeps well-built new homes and townhomes competitive when they release.

 21. What's the best month to sell?

-In San Francisco, late February through May and again September through October tend to be the most active windows, when more buyers are out, inventory is fresh, and homes show well, which often translates into faster sales and better outcomes for well‑priced properties.
-Market reports consistently show stronger absorption and more competitive offer activity in these periods than in the deepest parts of summer and the holidays.
+In San Francisco, late February through May and again September through October tend to be the most active windows, when more buyers are out, inventory is fresh, and homes show well — which often means faster sales and better outcomes for well-priced properties.
+Absorption and offer activity are consistently stronger in these periods than in deep summer and the holidays.

-In Marin, spring and early fall are also strong, but summer can be an additional sweet spot because families relocating before the new school year often target June through August closings.
-That means updated, well‑presented homes in good school districts can see solid demand across a longer season, even though the very best results still typically line up with the broader spring and early‑fall cycles
+In Marin, spring and early fall are also strong, but summer can be an additional sweet spot because families relocating before the school year often target June through August closings.
+Updated, well-presented homes in good school districts can see solid demand across a longer season, even though the best results still line up with the broader spring and early-fall cycles.

 22. How much does it cost to sell?

-Most San Francisco and Marin sellers should plan on roughly 6%–8% of the sale price in total selling costs, primarily driven by real estate commission and transfer tax, plus title/escrow fees, minor recording charges, and any repair credits or incentives you offer the buyer.
-On a 1,500,000 sale, for example, that might look like 5%–6% for commission, a meaningful but price‑dependent city or county transfer tax, and another roughly 1% or so for escrow, title, and incidentals, before factoring in any remaining prep or staging costs you chose upfront.
+Most San Francisco and Marin sellers should plan on roughly 6%–8% of the sale price in total selling costs, driven mainly by real estate commission and transfer tax, plus title/escrow fees, minor recording charges, and any repair credits or incentives.
+On a $1.5M sale, that might be 5%–6% for commission, a price-dependent city or county transfer tax, and roughly 1% for escrow, title, and incidentals, before any prep or staging you choose upfront.

-The exact number depends on your price point, municipality (because transfer tax varies by city and county), and what you negotiate in your listing agreement and purchase contract.
-A good way to plan is to have your agent and escrow/title company prepare a net sheet showing commissions, transfer tax, estimated fees, and loan payoffs so you know your likely net proceeds before you list.
+The exact number depends on your price point, municipality (transfer tax varies by city and county), and what you negotiate in your listing agreement and purchase contract.
+Have your agent and escrow/title company prepare a net sheet showing commissions, transfer tax, estimated fees, and loan payoffs so you know your likely net proceeds before you list.

 23. Do I need to stage my home?

-In San Francisco, buyers are used to seeing professionally staged properties, especially in the core neighborhoods and mid‑ to upper‑price ranges, so a non‑staged home can feel “tired” by comparison and struggle to photograph or show as well online.
-Staging makes rooms feel larger, clarifies how spaces are used, and helps buyers emotionally connect, which often translates into stronger traffic and better offers.
+In San Francisco, buyers are used to seeing professionally staged properties, especially in core neighborhoods and mid- to upper-price ranges, so a non-staged home can feel tired by comparison and struggle to photograph or show as well online.
+Staging makes rooms feel larger, clarifies how spaces are used, and helps buyers connect emotionally — which often means stronger traffic and better offers.

-In Marin, staging is also a smart investment for most homes, even though some properties have enough natural light, views, or character to lean more on light styling than full staging.
-Well‑staged homes tend to stand out in photos, differentiate from dated or vacant competition, and can support stronger pricing and fewer days on market, particularly in the family‑oriented, move‑up segments.
+In Marin, staging is also a smart investment for most homes, though some properties have enough natural light, views, or character to lean on light styling rather than full staging.
+Well-staged homes stand out in photos, differentiate from dated or vacant competition, and can support stronger pricing and fewer days on market, particularly in the family-oriented, move-up segments.

 24. How do I price my home right?

-Pricing your home correctly starts with a hyper-local CMA that looks at very recent comparable sales, active competition, and pendings—not just broad averages.
-In San Francisco, it is often effective to price slightly below the number you hope to achieve when there is clear buyer demand and limited, comparable inventory; that strategy can create urgency, drive more showings, and sometimes trigger multiple offers that push the final price higher.
+Pricing correctly starts with a hyper-local CMA that looks at very recent comparable sales, active competition, and pendings — not broad averages.
+In San Francisco, it is often effective to price slightly below the number you hope to achieve when buyer demand is clear and comparable inventory is limited; that can create urgency, drive showings, and sometimes trigger multiple offers that push the final price higher.

-In Marin, buyers tend to react more strongly to homes that feel obviously overpriced or stale, so accurate, data-driven pricing is key to avoiding long days on market and eventual price cuts.
-There, the goal is usually to come on at a justified, market-supported number that balances attracting strong early interest with signaling you are serious about value, rather than relying on a dramatic underpricing strategy.
+In Marin, buyers react more strongly to homes that feel overpriced or stale, so accurate, data-driven pricing is key to avoiding long days on market and price cuts.
+There, the goal is usually to come on at a justified, market-supported number that attracts strong early interest while signaling you are serious about value, rather than relying on dramatic underpricing.

 25. What's a Vanguard Tour?